brielsan/simple-gestion/README.md

 This is particularly useful in a financial app where data can change frequently.
 When a user adds a new transaction, a revalidation of the relevant SWR keys can be triggered, causing the UI to update automatically across all components that use that data, ensuring consistency without manual state management.

+**Deduping Interval**: The application is configured with a 5-minute deduping interval.
+This means that when users navigate between pages, they won't trigger unnecessary data requests as long as the data is still fresh.
+Data will only be refetched when users perform actions related to what they're viewing, ensuring optimal performance and reducing server load.

 ### Database and Prisma ORM

 The application uses a PostgreSQL database, with Prisma as the Object-Relational Mapper (ORM).
 Prisma provides a type-safe API for database queries, which helps prevent common errors and increases developer productivity.